About Charter House Coalition

 Mary Jane Nottonson, President

 Mary Jane is a healthcare management professional with a career in skilled nursing administration.
+She has served on the Charter House Board for several years and became president in 2025.
 She moved to Addison County in 2017 and enjoys nordic skiing, hiking, bicycling, and gardening.

 Stephen Diehl, Vice President